The Westminster Abbey Trust

 Overview

 The Westminster Abbey Trust (established as charity 1116371) exists to further the religious and other charitable purposes of Westminster Abbey.
-With an annual income of £2.2 million (2024), the Trust operates as Westminster Abbey's charitable arm, supporting the Abbey's social engagement mission.
+Westminster Abbey makes substantial multi-year grants to homelessness charities in Westminster, demonstrating a strategic focus on vulnerable communities.
 The Abbey receives no funding from the Church, Crown, or Government, relying entirely on visitor income and donations.
-Recent years have seen Westminster Abbey make substantial multi-year grants to homelessness charities in Westminster, demonstrating a strategic focus on vulnerable communities.
-In 2024, the Abbey was able to increase its charitable giving as visitor numbers recovered post-pandemic.
+Visitor number recovery following the pandemic has enabled Westminster Abbey to increase its charitable giving.
 The Dean noted this directly: “This engagement can happen because when our income goes up our giving can go up.”

 Funding Priorities